 In the Gospel Library selecting a verse and using either the Copy command or Share/Copy command, will result in only the verse being copied.

 If you use the Share/(and app name) action the reference, verse, and link will be provided.
 However, the order of the three items and the appearance will vary depending on the app.
 This Shortcut puts the information in a logical order that is easier to read.

 Places the scripture reference at the top and imbeds the link in the reference

 To avoid repeating the verse number at the beginning of the verse removes the verse number if present

-You will be presented with the choice of having the result placed in Drafts, Day One, or the Clipboard.
-This list can be changed to Shortcut supported apps of your choice
+You will be presented with the choice of having the result placed in Drafts*, Day One**, the Clipboard or Notes.
+This list can be changed to apps you prefer.

 This Shortcut will do the following:

 Captures a quote from a website and pulls the title, author, date, and link, and pastes the information in Drafts.
 In the following order:

 In the Gospel Library when you copy a Note you get the following: